Alabama to execute convicted bomber nearly 30 years later - Philly

 The bombings created a wave of terror across the South.
 Now, nearly 30 years later, Alabama is preparing to execute the man convicted in Vance's killing, Walter Leroy Moody Jr. of Rex, Georgia.
 Moody is set for lethal injection next month.

-The long-delayed resolution to the old crime comes as Texas officials grapple with a deadly spate of bombings over three weeks that ended Wednesday when the suspect blew himself up.
+The long-delayed resolution to the old crime comes as Texas officials grapple with a deadly three-week bombing spree that ended Wednesday when the suspect blew himself up.

-The complex investigation that led to Moody's prosecution is a reflection of how difficult it can be to get to the bottom of sporadic bombings like the ones in Texas.
+The complex investigation that led to Moody's prosecution is a reflection of how difficult it can be to get to the bottom of a bombing spree such as the one in Texas.
 And it is also a testament to the lingering effects that such a crime can have.

 Tom Thurman, who retired from the FBI's crime laboratory after handling cases including the Vance assassination, said bombings are "more complicated in many aspects" than other crimes.